mozilla-services/heka/docs/source/sandbox/filter.rst

 SandboxFilter Settings
 ======================
- - type (string): The language the sandbox is written in.
+ - script_type (string): The language the sandbox is written in.
 Currently the only valid option is 'lua'.
  - filename (string): For a static configuration this is the full path to the sandbox code.
 The filename must be unique between static plugins, since the global data is preserved using this name.
 For a dynamic configuration the filename is ignored and the the physical location on disk is controlled by the SandboxManagerFilter.
  - preserve_data (bool): True if the sandbox global data should be preserved/restored on Heka shutdown/startup.
 The preserved data is stored along side the sandbox code i.e. counter.lua.data so Heka must have read/write permissions to that directory.
  - memory_limit (uint): The number of bytes the sandbox is allowed to consume before being terminated (max 8MiB).